AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-d-business-related-credits/sec-40a.md

 Subsec. (g).
 Pub.
 L. 109–58, §1346(a), redesignated subsec. (f) as (g).

 #### **Statutory Notes and Related Subsidiaries** ####

+#### Effective Date of 2022 Amendment ####

+Pub.
+L. 117–169, title I, §13201(f), Aug.
+16, 2022, 136 Stat.
+1932, provided that: "The amendments made by this section [amending this section and sections 6426 and 6427 of this title] shall apply to fuel sold or used after December 31, 2021."

+Amendment by section 13203(c) of Pub.
+L. 117–169 applicable to fuel sold or used after Dec.
+31, 2022, see section 13203(f) of Pub.
+L. 117–169, set out as an Effective Date note under section 40B of this title.

 #### Effective Date of 2019 Amendment ####